aborger/Kara-Trader/README.md

 #### Progress:
 So far the second version is coming along great!
 The system has been built and training has begun.
 The only issues are mostly due to speed.
 The entire process is being ran on a raspberry pi 4 which has 4 cores and doesn't even have a GPU.
 Even with those limitations it takes about 2 minutes to produce an action.
 However, having the option to buy every 2 minutes is significantly better than only being able to buy once a day.

+Checkout the [Kara Trader](https://www.karatrader.com) website for more information!

+Note: I am currently modeling a business around Kara Trader.
+This repository is public to allow viewing of technique, methods, and skills used.
+The program may still function correctly, but key features have been left out so your experience will not be the same as the functional program.